Reexamining constraints on neutron star properties from perturbative QCD: Introduction

 An {\em ab initio} QCD-based calculation of dense matter beyond a few times the nuclear saturation density ($n_0=0.16$ fm$^{-3}$) relevant for the interior of neutron stars remains challenging.
 This strongly interacting regime not only precludes perturbative calculations but also discourages applications of lattice methods due to the sign problem~\cite{Troyer:2004ge, deForcrand:2009zkb, Kaplan:2009yg}.
 Such obstacles have deprived us of a clear understanding of neutron stars even though almost a century has passed since their conception by Landau and by Zwicky and Baade~\cite{Baade_1934b}.

 In contrast to the stagnation in this strongly coupled region, significant progress has been made at the low- and ultra high-density frontiers.
-On one hand, for baryon number densities below about $\sim 2n_0$, an effective description based on symmetries of QCD has proven fruitful in predicting the properties of neutron-rich matter.
-Dubbed chiral effective field theory (\ceft)~\cite{Weinberg:1991um,Weinberg:1990rz,Kaplan:1996xu}, it allows for and arranges all possible operators respecting chiral symmetry through a power counting scheme~\cite{Weinberg:1992yk, Kaplan:1998tg}.
-The result is a systematic expansion in nucleon momenta that not only enables calculations of the equations of state but also provides error estimates through order-by-order comparisons.
-For example, the recent next-to-next-to-next leading order (N3LO) calculation reveals that the $1\sigma$ uncertainties associated with the pressure of pure neutron matter (PNM) to be $\sim 10\%$ at $n_B=n_0$, and worsen to about $40\%$ at $2n_0$ ~\cite{Drischler:2020yad}.
-On the other hand, at densities above $\sim 50-100 n_0$, asymptotic freedom of QCD suggests perturbative treatments become valid and useful.
+On one hand, for baryon number densities below about $\simeq 2n_0$, an effective description based on symmetries of QCD has proven fruitful in predicting the properties of neutron-rich matter.
+Dubbed chiral effective field theory (\ceft)~\cite{Weinberg:1968de,Weinberg:1990rz,Weinberg:1991um,Weinberg:1992yk,Kaplan:1996xu,Kaplan:1998tg,Kaplan:1998we,Beane:2001bc}, it allows for and arranges all possible operators respecting chiral symmetry through a power counting scheme~\cite{Weinberg:1992yk, Kaplan:1998tg}.
+The result is a systematic expansion in nucleon momenta that not only enables calculations of the equations of state but also provides error estimates through order-by-order comparisons~\cite{Kruger:2013kua,Wlazlowski:2014a,Gandolfi:2014,Lynn:2015,Drischler:2017wtt,Drischler:2020yad}.
+For example, the recent next-to-next-to-next leading order (N3LO) calculation reveals that the $1\sigma$ uncertainties associated with the pressure of pure neutron matter (PNM) to be $\approx 10\%$ at $n_B=n_0$, and worsen to about $40\%$ at $2n_0$ ~\cite{Drischler:2020yad}.
+On the other hand, at densities above $\simeq 30-50 n_0$, asymptotic freedom of QCD suggests perturbative treatments become valid and useful.
 The pioneering work of \cite{Freedman:1976xs,Freedman:1976ub} confirmed that cold quark matter resembles closely to a Fermi gas in this region, and has promoted significant efforts in simplifying and improving calculations for cold and dense QCD~\cite{Manuel:1995td,Kurkela:2009gj,Gorda:2021kme,Kurkela:2016was,Gorda:2018gpy}.
-Given the scarcity of available information directly related to the phase of matter at supranuclear densities in between, gleaning as many insights as possible from both ends is a desirable undertaking.